stackblitz-labs/pkg.pr.new/README.md

 And `--comment=off` would turn off comments for maintainers who prefer minimal pull requests.

 To customize which package manager is reflected in the comments, use the `--packageManager=XYZ` flag.
 XYZ can be one of the following: npm (default), pnpm, yarn, or bun.
+Multiple valid values ​​can also be configured at the same time, such as `--packageManager=ABC,XYZ`.

 For repositories with many packages, comments might get too long.
 In that case, you can use `--only-templates` to only show templates.